snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 ```

 ## Why?
-Why even bother, rust has been doing just fine without this feature.
+Why even bother?
+Rust has been doing just fine without this feature.
-There are quite a number of things not possible in current rust or are very un-idiomatic to implement,
-that could be solved by variadics.
+There are a few things that are very un-idiomatic to implement, that could be solved by variadics.

 Like implementing traits for tuples or tuple-like operations.
 Currently, you would need either a macro
 or to implement it manually by hand.